Pregnancy Face: Causes, Symptoms & How to Deal with It?

 4. Swelling of the Face

-Swelling of the hand and feet is quite normal during pregnancy.
+Swelling of the hands and feet is quite normal during pregnancy.
 However, your face will get rounder and chubbier as well.
 Remember that this plumpness is temporary and will fade away post-delivery.
-If your face swells in a way that is painful and abnormal, it could be a sign of preeclampsia, and you must consult the doctor immediately.
+If your face swells in a way that is painful and abnormal, it could be a sign of preeclampsia, and you must consult a doctor immediately.

 5. Loss of Eyelash and Eyebrow Hair